Bruce Poliquin: 2022

 In a rematch of 2018, Poliquin ran in the 2022 election to represent Maine's 2nd District against Democrat Jared Golden.
-In the Republican primary, he defeated Liz Caruso, a wilderness guide and local government leader from the village of Caratunk, who raised $37,000 to Poliquin’s $2.2 million.
+In the Republican primary, he defeated Elizabeth Caruso, a wilderness guide and local government leader from the village of Caratunk, who raised $37,000 to Poliquin’s $2.2 million.
 He won the Republican primary with 60% of the vote over Caruso.
 Some political analysts thought Poliquin could win the general election, but he consistently trailed in the polls and lost to Golden, 53%–47%, after the ranked-choice tabulation.

 Tenure

 In January 2015, Poliquin voted for the No Taxpayer Funding for Abortion Act.

 On April 29, 2015, Poliquin introduced his first bill, the Child Support Assistance Act of 2015.
 Co-sponsored with Rep. Keith Ellison (D-MN), it was intended to help single parents secure child support payments by making it harder for the other parent to hide property or funds.
 The bill was rolled into a transportation bill that passed Congress and was signed into law by President Obama on December 4, 2015.

 Poliquin voted against granting the president fast-track authority in negotiating trade agreements on June 12, 2015, saying Congress should be able to help shape such agreements.

 In September 2015 Poliquin was one of ten Republican U.S. House freshmen who signed a letter urging Republicans to avoid a government shutdown by passing a short-term spending bill a week before federal agencies were slated to run out of money.

 In April 2016 Poliquin and Chellie Pingree (ME-1) proposed legislation that would allow Cuban-bound flights to make technical stops at American airports for refueling and restocking.
 The bill's purpose was to prevent American airports from losing business to Canada.

 Poliquin and Niki Tsongas (MA-3) pushed legislative efforts begun during the tenure of his Democratic predecessor, Mike Michaud, to require the U.S. Department of Defense to purchase U.S.-made sneakers.

 Poliquin opposed the creation of a national park or national monument in the Maine North Woods.
 He called for congressional hearings in the region where the proposed park is now, and said federal officials and non-local supporters ignored the concerns of local residents who opposed it.
 He proposed a bill to limit the president's Antiquities Act power to declare national monuments.

 Poliquin was a member of the Republican Main Street Partnership and the United States Congressional International Conservation Caucus.